Where to Stay in Milan Pin 2

 Adjacent to the piazza is the lush Parco Biblioteca degli Alberi, while at the opposite edge of the district, you’ll find the gigantic Parco Sempione.

-11. Quadrilatero della Moda: The Poshest District of Milan
+11. Fashion District: The Poshest District of Milan

-The Fashion District, or Quad d’Oro, is the poshest shopping area of Milan.
+The Fashion District, Quadrilatero della Moda or Quad d’Oro, is the poshest shopping area in Milan.
 It’s part of the historic center.
 Stay in the neighborhood if you’re looking for unparalleled luxury while still being close to all the popular attractions of Milan.

 The most famous stores are concentrated around Via Monte Napoleone.
 Top designer boutiques, polished antique shops, and fashionable cafés occupy Neoclassical mansions.
 They’ll attract you with vibrant colors, unique shapes, and shiny interiors.